 My name is Sean Preston and I’m an experienced Associate Professor in Computing at the University of Suffolk.
 I am currently the Head of Technology within the School of Technology, Business and Arts, leading a large academic team responsible for all programmes of study in the fields of Computing, Cyber Security, Games Development, Network Engineering, Web Development and Artificial Intelligence.
 I am also a non-independent Director on the University of Suffolk Board and an elected member of Senate.

-I’m currently the Course Leader for BSc (Hons) Computing and BSc (Hons) Web and Mobile Development, an elected member of the Senate and an External Relations Champion at the University of Suffolk, UK.
-In addition to these roles, I am an External Examiner for the University of Roehampton, UK, an Amazon Web Services (AWS) Educator, Certified Cloud Practitioner, member of the British Computing Society (MBCS) and a Fellow of the Higher Education Academy (FHEA).
+I am an External Examiner for the University of Roehampton and Sunderland University, an Amazon Web Services (AWS) Educator, Certified Cloud Practitioner, member of the British Computing Society (MBCS) and a Senior Fellow of the Higher Education Academy (SFHEA).

 In 2018, I was fortunate enough to travel to Jinhua, China to lead an intensive module in Web Authoring and Design as part of my role as a lecturer for the University of Worcester.
 The visit provided me with experience of teaching internationally, Chinese business etiquette and culture.

 In 2017 and 2018, a module I led was voted the best computing and business module.
 In 2020, I was shortlisted for the award of Most Inspiring Lecturer of the Year.
 In 2022, I won the highly commended award for contribution to the community.

 Research interests: web technologies, web accessibility, computer science education, blended learning, higher education, gamification in higher education